 Is wrestling fake?

 Yes and no. This question is decidedly misleading.
 The outcomes of each match are determined beforehand and the moves and combative actions/reactions are choreographed to an extent, and executed in ways designed to minimise, yet simulate pain.
-However, there are still legitimate physical hazards involved with wrestling, and these can (and have) resulted in serious injury and even death.
+However, there are still legitimate physical hazards involved with wrestling, and these can (and have) resulted in serious injury and albeit rarely, death.

 WHAT’S THE APPEAL?

 People beating the crap out of each other without the constant worry that they are actually going to kill each other?
 Kickass outfits?
 Ridiculous storylines?
 Hunks in spandex?

 Let’s just ask the wrestling community: